svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 * (Windows, DinkC, Performance) Logging code rewritten, it's was horribly slow before.
 If a DMOD spammed "debug" messages it would previously drastically slow down the entire dmod
 * (Bugfix) LOAD_SEQUENCE and LOAD_SEQUENCE_NOW fixes, fixes stuff in many dmods
 * Improved mouse handling on dialog menus, no longer accidently select the first option of the dink menu if you click slow after using HD's escape menu to get there

+- Note:  Just to be safe, save state version has changed, so old save states won't load

+------ Change log for 1.8.1 ----------

+* Escape now brings up the classic dink escape menu, the Dink HD menu was just too intrusive.
+It will show a text message that you can hit Shift-Escape to bring up the HD menu as well
+* Made dialog box background look better by making it 32 bit with alpha, no more "cracks" at some resolutions.
+Custom dialogs may still get line cracks at non 640X480 but whatever
+* Default resolution is now 1024X768 fullscreen instead of 640X480
+* dmod listing is packed tighter and now sorted alphabetically by dmod name, not directory name